umami-hep/umami/docs/trainings/LWTNN-conversion.md

 * Standard: `tracks_ip3d_sd0sort`
 * Loose: `tracks_dipsLoose202102_sd0sort`

+!!! note
+    The script `check_lwtnn-model.py` will look for the `tracks_name` parameter in your training config (and preprocessing config) which should match the [`output_name`](https://gitlab.cern.ch/atlas-flavor-tagging-tools/training-dataset-dumper/-/blob/r22/configs/single-b-tag/EMPFlow.json#L38) of the tracks in your TDD config.

 ### Architecture and Weight File
 Splitting the model into architecture `arch_file` and weight file `hdf5_file` can be done via